 Two well-kept historic buildings, the Union Hotel (1840) and the original Post Office (1842), stand at the main intersection of Normandale Road and Main Street.
 They are this tiny village’s top attraction.

 Amazingly, there are two restaurants in Normandale.
-The long-standing General Store, known for its burgers and ice cream and Tacos ‘n’ Tequila, authentic Mexican food.
+The long-standing General Store is known for its burgers and ice cream and Tacos ‘n’ Tequila, which is authentic Mexican food.
 As soon as I saw the instagrammable outdoor terrace with Papel Picado, Mexican folk art, strung overhead I was sold.

-This family-run business, also includes the adjacent Normandale Century Inn, was just opened by a newly immigrated Mexican family.
-We sipped on some tequila cocktails with homemade nacho chips before we heading out to our last and final stop.
+This family-run business also includes the adjacent Normandale Century Inn, which was just opened by a newly immigrated Mexican family.
+We sipped on some tequila cocktails with homemade nacho chips before we headed out to our last and final stop.

 Top Attractions from Turkey Point to Long Point